OhioMathTeacher/docminer/tests/README.md

 # Tests

-This directory contains test files for Research Buddy functionality.
+This directory contains test files for DocMiner functionality.

 ## Files: